mfkiwl/RxInfer.jl/docs/src/manuals/getting-started.md

 There is a way to manually specify an inference procedure for advanced use-cases. `RxInfer` API is flexible in terms of inference specification and is compatible both with real-time inference processing and with static datasets.
 In most of the cases for static datasets, as in our example, it consists of same basic building blocks:

-1. Return variables of interests from model specification
+1. Return variables of interest from model specification
-2. Subscribe on variables of interests posterior marginal updates
+2. Subscribe on variables of interest posterior marginal updates
 3. Pass data to the model
 4. Unsubscribe